lasalazarr/fastdev/README.md

 # fastdev EN

-fastdev7 is an open source microservices platform based on Vert.x, React, ReactNative, Docker, and Jenkins
+fastdev7 is an open source microservices code blueprint project based on create microservices using different frameworks bases on Java such as: Vert.x, Spring boot or JEE; and create front-end templates using: React, ReactNative or Angular.
+For distribution and CI we use: Docker, and Jenkins

-The first step; is to defined the set of technology stack; the first version of this framework was developed in 2008 and 2009 by Advance Consulting team.
+Several code and experiences were shared by a framework that was developed in 2008 and 2009 by Advance Latam Team (www.advlatam.com).
 This source code are now release as a new open source project to re define it and launch a new microservices platform based on metadata

 ----------------------
 |    frontend       |